CostaLab/PILOT/docs/source/Kidney_clusters.md

     )
 ```

-##### In this section, we should find the optimal number of clusters.
+##### Patients sub-group detection by clustering the Wasserstein distance.

 <div class="alert alert-block alert-info">
 The Silhouette Score Curve is used to find the optimal number of clusters by plotting the average Silhouette Score for different numbers of clusters.
 The number of clusters corresponding to the highest average Silhouette Score is considered the optimal number of clusters.
+Then, we demonstrate the heatmap of the found clusters.
 </div>